 Personal Core Competencies

-• Problem-solving skills
+- Problem-solving skills

-• Attention to detail
+- Attention to detail

-• Good interpersonal skills, teamwork and leadership
+- Good interpersonal skills, teamwork, and leadership

-• Strong oral and written communication skills
+- Strong oral and written communication skills

-• Well-organized
+- Well-organized

 Business Core Competencies

-While identifying the core capabilities, you should point out areas where you hope to stand out from others.
-These are:
+If you run a business, you should be familiar with your competitors and their offerings.
+When identifying the core capabilities, you should point out areas where you hope to stand out from your competitors.
+These may include:

-• Adaptability, creative thinking, and innovation
+- Adaptability, creative thinking, and innovation

-• Customer experience
+- Customer experience

-• Consistency and reliability
+- Consistency and reliability

-• Unique and empowering company culture
+- Unique and empowering company culture

-• Partnership with industry leaders
+- Partnership with industry leaders

 Examples of Core Competencies in Business

-1. QuickBooks' Continuous Innovation
+- QuickBooks' Continuous Innovation

-2. Dropbox's Incomparable Value
+- Dropbox's Incomparable Value for Money

-3. Amazon's Excellent Customer Service
+- Amazon's Excellent Customer Service

-4. Target's Strategic & Successful Marketing
+- Target's Strategic & Successful Marketing

-5. McDonald's Formidable Buying Power & Size
+- McDonald's Formidable Buying Power & Size

 1. Google's Consistent High Quality